H. B. Warner: Film

 Warner began his film career in silent films in 1914 when he debuted in The Lost Paradise.
 He played lead roles in the silent era and also appeared in numerous Broadway plays.
 His greatest success was the role of Jesus in Cecil B. DeMille's silent epic The King of Kings in 1927.
 He received good reviews for this role, but with the advent of sound era, he turned toward supporting roles, mostly because of his age.
 He usually was cast in dignified roles in numerous films of the 1930s and 1940s.
 He played in the 1930 version of Liliom (as the Heavenly Magistrate), in Five Star Final (1931, as Michael Townsend), in Grand Canary (1934, as Dr. Ismay), and the 1935 version of A Tale of Two Cities as Gabelle.
 He portrayed the strict judge in Mr. Deeds Goes to Town (1936).
 He appeared in the original 1937 version of Lost Horizon as Chang, for which he was nominated for the Academy Award for Best Supporting Actor.

 Among his later films were You Can't Take It With You (1938), Mr. Smith Goes to Washington (1939), The Rains Came (1939), and The Corsican Brothers (1941).
 In It's a Wonderful Life (1946), he played an atypical role as the drunken druggist.
 Occasionally, Warner was seen in sinister roles as in the 1941 film version of The Devil and Daniel Webster, in which he played the ghost of John Hathorne.
 Also that year, he played the villainous role of Mr. Carrington in Topper Returns.
 He had a cameo in Sunset Boulevard (1950), directed by Billy Wilder, in which he played himself, playing cards with some other former silent film stars, including Buster Keaton and Anna Q. Nilsson.
 He had a cameo role in Cecil B DeMille's The Ten Commandments (1956).
 His last film role was an uncredited cameo in Darby's Rangers (1958).

 Personal life

 Warner was married twice, first to the former Mrs. F. R. Hamlin, who died in 1913, and from 1915 until 1933 to Marguerite L. "Rita" Stanwood.

+Death

-On 21 December 1958, Warner died in Los Angeles, California, of a heart attack, and is interred in a private vault at the Chapel of the Pines Crematory in Los Angeles, California.
+On 21 December 1958, Warner died in Los Angeles, California of a heart attack and was interred in the community vaults of the Chapel of the Pines Crematory in Los Angeles, California.
+However, in 2025 his ashes were inurned upstairs thanks to donations from the fans of YouTube channel Hollywood Graveyard.

 For his contributions to the motion picture industry, Warner has a star on the Hollywood Walk of Fame at 6600 Hollywood Boulevard.